 Reverse Sear is simply THE BEST way to cook a steak, both low and slow and hot and fast to get the perfect balance of tenderness and flavor crust.
-This detailed guide walks through the various styles of reverse sear techniques from the smoker and grill, to the oven.
+This detailed guide walks through the various styles of reverse sear techniques for a smoker and grill.

 - Definition of Reverse Sear